atom/flight-manual.atom.io/README.md

 ## Contributing

-If you'd like to help out by making a change or contributing a translation, take a look at the [contributor's guide](CONTRIBUTING.md).
+If you'd like to help out by making a change, adding content or improving something, take a look at the [contributor's guide](CONTRIBUTING.md).

 ## Maintainers